Penile Lengthening Surgery

 The Clinical Mechanism (Suspensory Ligament Release):

-1. Anatomical Insight: A significant portion (approx. 30-50%) of the penile shaft is internal, anchored to the pubic bone by the suspensory ligament.
-This ligament holds the penis in an upright position during erection but also keeps a large segment hidden inside the body.
+1. Anatomical Basis: Approximately 30–50% of the penile shaft is located internally, anchored to the pubic bone by the suspensory ligament.
+This ligament supports the upward angle during erection but also prevents the full length of the shaft from being visible externally.

-2. Ligamentolysis (The Release): Through a small, discreet incision (usually in the pubic area), the surgeon carefully cuts or 'releases' this ligament.
-This detaches the penis from the pubic bone, allowing the internal shaft to drop forward and extend outward.
+2. Ligamentolysis (The Procedure): Through a small, discreet incision in the pubic area, the surgeon carefully releases the suspensory ligament.
+This allows the internal shaft to extend forward, increasing the externally visible length of the penis.

-3. Visible Results: This release typically results in a 2-4 cm gain in flaccid length.
-The erection angle may lower slightly, but stability and sensation remain unaffected.
+3. Expected Results: This technique typically yields a 2–4 cm gain in flaccid length.
+The erection angle may shift slightly downward, but erectile function and penile sensation remain fully intact.

 Treatment Procedure